EOSIO/eosjs/README.md

 The transaction function accepts the standard blockchain transaction.

-Required transaction header fields will be added unless your signing without a network connection (httpEndpoint == null).
+Required transaction header fields will be added unless you are signing without a network connection (httpEndpoint == null).
 In that case provide you own headers:

 ```js